 Silico manganese is smelted with dolomite or calcite to increase the slag fluidity and at the same time also help reducing manganese oxide content from the slag.
 The slag on the other hand ranges between 1573 K and 1653 K as per its composition.
 Scientifically speaking, increasing the temperature or the silica content in the slag and decreasing the (CaO+MgO)/Al2O3 ratio, increases the metal–slag partitioning coefficient.

 Different steps in the production process:

 The manufacturing process of silico manganese undergoes preheating, pre reduction and coke bed zone.
-A furnace is used to reduce the ferromanganese slag and the manganese ore placed at the top of the coke bed.
+A furnace is used to reduce the ferro manganese slag and the manganese ore placed at the top of the coke bed.
 However, it is seen that behavior of the charged materials depends upon the heating and its intensity of reaction with carbon.
-As this directly affects the consumption of coke and electrical energy.
+A this directly affects the consumption of coke and electrical energy.
 The quantity of slag and its composition and furnace productivity is also affected by and large.